Riham2025/DB/SQLServerBackupTypes/ExploringSQLServerBackupTypes/SQLBackup.md

 Restore Needs: Requires the last full backup + the latest differential backup.

 Example: If a full backup was taken on Sunday, and a differential on Tuesday, it includes changes from Sunday to Tuesday.

+3. 🧾 Transaction Log Backup
+What It Does: Backs up the transaction log, capturing all changes made since the last log backup.

+Use Case: Enables point-in-time recovery, vital for high-availability databases.

+Restore Needs: Requires a full backup and all log backups in sequence up to the desired point.

+Note: Only available if the database is in Full or Bulk-logged recovery model.